KNOW WHEN TO SEND THE MULTITUDES AWAY

 46 So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart,

-However, regular corporate fellowship must never be considered or regarded as a good substitute for your regular personal and intimate fellowship with God.
+However, the regular corporate fellowship must never be considered a good substitute for your regular personal and intimate fellowship with God.

-There is nothing more rewarding and enriching than a time spent alone with God.
-Therefore, it is wisdom to prioritize and protect your time of personal and deep communion with God jealously.
+There is nothing more enriching than time spent alone with God.
+Therefore, it is wise to prioritize and protect your time of personal and deep communion with God jealously.
 Nothing must be allowed to compete with it or to substitute for it!

 21 Now those who had eaten were about five thousand men, besides women and children.